anthonbrooks/custom-video-player/README.md

-# web-app-template-html-css-js
+# Custom Video Player
-Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).
+For this project I removed the default stylings of the video player and created custom buttons and sliders.

 **Link to project:** http://recruiters-love-seeing-live-demos.com/